pottendo/vice-mapper/README.md

 [Cybernoid](https://github.com/pottendo/vice-mapper/blob/master/doc/Demo3-Cybernoid.png)<br>

 Use drag&drop to move tiles around. <br>
-Use SPACE+Mousemove within the map to pan around the map.
+Use SPACE+mousemove within the map to pan around the map.
+Use right mouse button to show popup menu on tiles.

 A map is stored in one directory using a standard filename convention for each placed (and even unplaced) tiles.